 '''

-/ Set the variable valid to false.

-/

 public void invalidate() {

 valid = false;

 }

 '''

-While this certainly describes what the method does from the perspective of the coder, it says nothing useful from the perspective of the user of the class, who cannot see the (presumably private) variable \valid nor how that variable is used.
+While this certainly describes what the method does from the perspective of the coder, it says nothing useful from the perspective of the user of the class, who cannot see the (presumably private) variable valid nor how that variable is used.
 On closer examination, this comment describes how the method is accomplishing what it does, but it does not describe what it accomplishes.